A spark plug needs to be cleaned once it accumulates a lot of grime and oil.

 Note: Always use protective eyewear and a mask when using sandpaper.

-Note: Wear gloves when scrubbing with a wire brush to prevent poking yourself with it.
+Note: Wear gloves when scrubbing with a wire brush to prevent poking yourself.

-Brake cleaner can clean many car parts — one of them being spark plugs.
+A brake cleaner can clean many car parts — including spark plugs.

-Spray the brake cleaner on the plug, including threads.
+Spray the brake cleaner on the plug, including threads and spark plug holes.
 Then wipe it off with a clean cloth to remove any remaining gunk.

 Now that you have a clean spark plug, place it back and reconnect the ignition coil or spark plug wire.
 Then repeat the entire spark plug cleaning process with each fouled spark plug and reinstall them.